 2. The part of a body of liquid or gas that has a continuous onward movement: rowed out into the river's swift current.

 3. A general tendency, movement, or course.
 See Synonyms at tendency.

 4. Symbol I Electricity

 a.
 A flow of electric charge.

 b.
-The amount of electric charge flowing past a specified circuit point per unit time.
+The amount of electric charge flowing past a specified circuit point per unit time, usually expressed in amperes.

 [Middle English curraunt, from Old French corant, present participle of courre, to run, from Latin currere; see kers- in the Appendix of Indo-European roots.]